New York judge issues limited gag order after Trump makes disparaging post about court clerk

 “They were not giving all of the documents that we needed,” Bender testified, explaining that “there were certain appraisals out there for a number of years that we had never seen.”

+As for the gag order, without naming Trump, Engoron said that a defendant in the case "posted to a social media account a disparaging, untrue and personally identifying post about a member of my staff.”
+He added that “personal attacks on members of my court staff are unacceptable, not appropriate” and not tolerated

+Trump also commented on the clerk's role with the judge on Monday, saying that she “should not be allowed to be in his ear on every single question” and “hates Trump.”

-Trump, who denies any wrongdoing, said during one court break that he thought the trial was “going very well.”
+Trump, who denies any wrongdoing in the case, said during one court break that he thought the trial was “going very well.”
 He reiterated key points of his defense, including that the financial statements bore disclaimers saying that they weren’t audited and that others “might reach different conclusions” about his financial position if they had more information.

 “This case is a scam.
 It can’t be fraud when you’ve told institutions to do their own work,” Trump said Tuesday.